 A Decree of the Ministry of Social Affairs and Health specifies the conditions under which young workers under 18 years of age may perform those job duties classified as especially harmful or hazardous to young workers.

-Health examinations for young workers
+Health examinations for young worker

 If a young worker’s employment relationship lasts for more than three months, he/she must be referred to a health examination at the occupational health care service at the employer’s expense.
 This health examination must be performed no later than one month after the start of the employment relationship.